NTIG-Uppsala/elevhalsa-skylt/documentation.md

 Windows:
 ```
 Follow this link https://www.python.org/downloads/ and download the latest version of python

 Make sure to mark Add to PATH while installing python
 ```

-3. After installing the required dependencies for your OS.
-Run the following code in your CMD while you are in python folder.
+3. After installing the required dependencies for your OS, run the following code in your CMD while you are in python folder:
 ```
 cd C:\Users\user.name\AppData\Local\Programs\Python\Python39